Denperidge/html5-boilerplate/README.md

 - Reset of package.json & gulp

   Seeing that I've *heavily* trimmed the repository, a lot of packages are no longer in use.
 Now only keeping a few packages installed

+- Removed 404.html

+  As I'm not building into a specific host, the 404 will be handled on a case-by-case basis.